 Recommended for ages: 8-12 years

 Owly is a graphic novel series about a cute, little owl on the lookout for new friends and new adventures.
 Created by Andy Runton, Owly was first published in 2004 and has five volumes and a few single editions so far.
-The comic series is a Pantomime comic, which means there are no standard dialogues or text that you find in the usual comics.
+The best-selling comic series is a Pantomime comic, which means there are no standard dialogues or text that you find in the usual comics.
 That also makes it the perfect comic book series for younger children aged five or even less.
 That said, older kids will enjoy reading Owly just as much.

 Storyline: Owly is the story of a lonely, little owl in search of friends.
 Very soon, the bird makes a few friends and learns what it means to have friends and be a friend to someone.
 He also learns that goodbyes are not always permanent.
 In short, Owly learns what it means to be human.